j2only/tma-vue-vite-ts-boilerplate/README.md

   <br>
 </p>

-# Telegram Mini Apps(TMA) + React + TypeScript + Vite
+# Telegram Mini Apps(TMA) + Vue + TypeScript + Vite

 Vite (which means "fast" in French) is a front-end build tool and development server that aims to provide a faster and leaner development experience for modern web projects.
 We will utilise Vite to create Telegram Mini App example.

-This template provides a minimal setup to get TMA working in Vite with React, TypeScript, HMR and some ESLint rules.
+This template provides a minimal setup to get TMA working in Vite with Vue, TypeScript, HMR and some ESLint rules.

 ## Usage